 Perfect as a bookend to any trip to Asia, a holiday to Hong Kong should not be missed.

-Amazing cuisine from around the world
+Sample amazing cuisine from around the world

-Incredible light show at Tsim Sha Tsui Waterfront
+Enjoy the incredible light show at Tsim Sha Tsui Waterfront

 Capital city: Hong Kong

 All of our trip ideas shown below are examples, and we’ll amend, adapt or start from scratch, until we’ve created the perfect trip for you.
 See one you like, or have a trip in mind?
 Call us now to book: 01483 319 333

 Here are some of the best places to go in Hong Kong.
 Got a few ideas about where you’d like to go or need some help?
 Call our Travel Designers now: 01483 319 333